November 2024

 Cinema Arts Bethesda

 "Cinema Arts Bethesda" is a monthly Sunday morning film discussion series held at Landmark's Bethesda Row Cinema.
-On September 15 at 10:00am is All Shall Be Well (Ray Yeung, 2024) from Hong Kong.
+On November 17 at 10:00am is Perfect Days (Wim Wenders, 2023) from Japan.

 Breakfast is at 9:30am, the film is at 10:00am and discussion follows, moderated by Adam Spector, host of the DC Film Society's Cinema Lounge and author of the column "Adam's Rib."
 A season pass is available.